Back Up My PC

 4. Supply a name for your new view, then select All Mail and Post folders to make it available for use in any Outlook folder.

-Archived Email
+Archived email

-This is an uncommon situation and most users who have Outlook Archive folders know they need to take special steps to preserve them.
+This is an uncommon situation, and most users who have Outlook Archive folders know they need to take special steps to preserve them.

-Outlook contains a feature called AutoArchive which saves all e-mail older than 6 months to a file on your local hard drive and deletes it from our email servers.
-We do not typically recommend using AutoArchive, but we occasionally find it in use -- often by accident -- so it's good to take a look.
+Outlook contains a feature called AutoArchive which saves all email older than 6 months to a file on your local hard drive and deletes it from our email servers.
+We do not typically recommend using AutoArchive, but we occasionally find it in use — often by accident — so it's good to take a look.

-1. In the Outlook navigation pane, see if you have entries for Personal File Folders or Archive Folders -- the contents of these are stored on the local computer itself, not on the e-mail server.
-You can use Control Panel => Mail => Data Files to open the folder where the .pst files are stored, then back them up.
+1. In the Outlook navigation pane, see if you have entries for Personal File Folders or Archive Folders — the contents of these are stored on the local computer itself, not on the email server.

-• You can also navigate directly to your Outlook folder using File Explorer -- typically the path looks similar to this:
+• You can also navigate directly to your Outlook folder using File Explorer — typically the path looks similar to this:

 C:\Users\username\AppData\Local\Microsoft\Outlook

-3. Select Edit | Copy from the menu to copy the selected files.
+4. Select Edit > Copy from the menu to copy the selected files.

-4. Open the folder where you want to put your backup copies in File Explorer (such as your OneDrive - Middlebury College folder).
+5. Open the folder where you want to put your backup copies in File Explorer (such as your OneDrive - Middlebury College folder).

-5. Select Edit | Paste from the menu to paste your .pst files to the backup location.
+6. Select Edit > Paste from the menu to paste your .pst files to the backup location.

 iTunes

-If you are an Apple iTunes user and store music, photos, etc. on your computer, it is very important that you Deauthorize your old computer before ITS replaces it.
+• If you are an Apple iTunes user and store music, photos, etc. on your computer, it is very important that you Deauthorize your old computer before ITS replaces it.
 This process allows you to release your personal iTunes account (with attached device ID) so it can be applied on a new computer.

 Details